ALSETLab/2017_ModelicaConf_VSC-HVDC_AVM_Model/README.md

 ## How to Simulate it?

-In your favorite Modelica tool, e.g. Open Modelica, follow the steps below:
+Using Dymola, follow the steps below:
 - File/Open `./VSCModelica/VSCHVDC.mo`
 - Under the main package `VSCHVDC`, two subpackages should appear: (1) `HVDC_Emtp` and (2) `Example`
 - Under the `Example` subpackage, go to the subpackage `VSC` and select the model `TwoNodePowerSystem`; the figure shown on top of this repository should be displayed.